de-mo/rust_ev_verifier_lib/README.md

 - The report of the verifications is not generated
 - Add functionality to read zip file (to check hashes)
 - Improve the performance
+- XML Files: Read, decode and control of signature must be implemented
 - Upgrade to the last version of Swiss Post

 ## Development guide